garcios/asset-trak-portfolio/portfolio-service/README.md

-# Transaction service
+# Portfolio service
-The Transaction Service is a vital module in `Investment Portfolio Navigator` application that handles the recording, processing, and reconciliation of all financial transactions related to buying, selling, and managing assets.
+The Portfolio Service is a vital module in `Investment Portfolio Navigator` application that handles the recording, processing, and reconciliation of all financial transactions related to buying, selling, and managing assets.
 It ensures accurate tracking of investment activities and maintains a reliable transaction history.